NYCPlanning/labs-factfinder-api/README.md

 ## Note on Reliability and Significance

-- The frontend `isReliable` variable currently actually is computed from the significance formula in the backend.
+- The frontend `*significant` (`percentSignificant`, `changePercentSignificant`, etc) variables currently are computed from the reliability formula in the backend.
-The table values are grayed out based on this variable.
-However, whether the Change over Time arrows appear are based on *significance*, the logic of which is captured in the `data-table-row-change.hbs` template.
+The table values are grayed out based on this `*significant` variable, which is actually reliability.
+However, whether the Change over Time arrows appear are based on true *significance*, the logic of which is captured in the `data-table-row-change.hbs` template.

 ## Backend services